wwszola/MarkovTool/README.md

 [1, 3, 2, 4, 5, 0, 2, 4, 0, 6]
 ```
 ### `Collector` section
-`Collector` allows to gather all instances running in a manner that takes into a consideration parallel branches, but no duplicates will be present
+`Collector` allows to gather all instances running in a manner that takes into a consideration parallel branches, but no duplicates will be present.
 Present in stat module

 ### A game?